Sonos Ace vs Bose QuietComfort Ultra Headphones: which noise-cancellers should you buy?

 (Image credit: What Hi-Fi?)

-Sonically, the Sonos Ace just aren't up to it.
-Premium over-ear headphones is a fiercely competitive market, and the Ace leave a lot to be desired in terms of sound quality.
+We'll get straight to the point: sonically, the Sonos Ace just aren't up to it.
+The premium over-ear headphones market is fiercely competitive and the Ace leave a lot to be desired in terms of sound quality.

-It's likeable enough, but a bit conservative for our liking.
+It's pleasant enough to listen to, but ultimately far too conservative for our liking.
 Sonos has played it safe, and that's not to its credit.
-It's all a bit congested too, with a lack of spaciousness and distinction between each elements.
-It all just merges into a blurry, confused mess.
+It's all a bit congested too, with a lack of spaciousness and distinction between each element that too often merges into a blurry, confused mess.

-Details levels aren't bad, but they're still trounced by the Bose.
+Detail levels aren't bad, but they are still trounced by the Bose.
 The QC Ultras are a lot bolder and more powerful, especially in the low end, and while the Ace does dig up some pretty deep low frequencies, it's at the expense of the other parts of the frequency range.
 As a result, it misses out on some finer details.

 They're a little better with TV and movie content, and spatial audio does widen the soundscape.
-Fingers crossed this gets even better when the TrueCinema features finally rolls out.
+Fingers crossed that this gets even better when the TrueCinema feature finally rolls out.

 The Bose QuietComfort UltraHeadphones might sound a bit uptight at first, but once they've had time to bed in they loosen up considerably, providing a wonderfully entertaining sound.
 Their enthusiasm for their source material spans genres, with a precise, punchy delivery that will get your toes tapping.

 Highs and lows alike sound rich and refined, while there's a real sense of dynamism.
-We're not wholly sold on Bose's Immersive Audio, especially as it drains the battery quicker.
-But you can always leave it off.
+We're not wholly sold on Bose's Immersive Audio, especially as it drains the battery quicker – the general feeling in our testing was it works well for some tracks but can also sound off with others.

 ** Winner: Bose QuietComfort Ultra Headphones **